ROCm/HIP/docs/understand/programming_model.rst

 focuses on the original C/C++ API of HIP.

 While GPUs may be capable of running applications written for CPUs if properly ported and compiled, it would not be an efficient use of GPU resources.
-GPUs are different from CPUs in fundamental ways, and should be used accordingly to achieve optimum performance.
+GPUs fundamentally differ from CPUs and should be used accordingly to achieve optimum performance.
 A basic understanding of the underlying device architecture helps you make efficient use of HIP and general purpose graphics processing unit (GPGPU) programming in general.
 The following topics introduce you to the key concepts of